prometheus-community/postgres_exporter/README.md

 ### Flags

 * `web.listen-address`
   Address to listen on for web interface and telemetry.
+Default is `:9187`.

 * `web.telemetry-path`
   Path under which to expose metrics.
+Default is `/metrics`.

 * `disable-default-metrics`
   Use only metrics supplied from `queries.yaml` via `--extend.query-path`